Countries

 Santali vs Lithuanian Difficulty

 The Santali vs Lithuanian difficulty level basically depends on the number of Santali Alphabets and Lithuanian Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Santali and Lithuanian are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Santali and Lithuanian, which language is harder to learn?
-Time required to learn Santali is Not Available while to learn Lithuanian time required is 44 weeks.
+Time required to learn Santali is 44 weeks while to learn Lithuanian time required is 44 weeks.